pluralsh/documentation/pages/02-getting-started/02-how-to-use/03-scm-connection.md

 ---
-title: Integrate with your Source Control Provider
+title: Connect a source control provider
 description: Setting up an SCM Connection in Plural to integrate with Github, GitLab, or BitBucket
 ---